mmchenry/schooling_experiments/README.md

     * "masks" - *Directory holding image files used for masking compressed videos.*
 * "wake_tracking" [root_code] - *Directory for the project code repository.
 Does not need to be anywhwere close to the "waketracking" [root_code].*
 * "kineKit" - *Directory holding the kineKit repository.
 Must reside in same parent directory as "wake_tracking".*

-Note that when this is set up on a new machine (or new user), you need to add and push code to the 'give_paths' function in the def_definepaths.py file, within the wake_tracking directory.
-This will allow the code to find all of the data and video files for the project.

 # Acquisition